FreddeITsupport98/Password-less/README.md

 ### 6. (Optional) Configure Polkit Rule

-Unless `--sudo-only` is passed, the script attempts to create a polkit rule which grants the target user unconditional approval:
+Unless `--sudo-only` is passed, the script attempts to create a polkit rule which grants the target user unconditional approval.
+It also includes **tightened detection** for newer polkit versions where JavaScript rules may no longer be honored.

+#### 6.1 Creating the rule

 - Writes `/etc/polkit-1/rules.d/00-allow-<user>-everything.rules` similar to: